William Henry Jackson, Junction of the Ganges and Brahmaputra Rivers, Photographic Print, 1895, Library of Congress (Wikimedia Commons)

 In West Bengal, the BJP’s conflict with the incumbent Trinamool Congress is increasingly pitching the politics of religious identity against the politics of linguistic identity.
 Bangladesh, which has largely left Partition behind in its national memory after 1971, has a similar struggle between its dominant religious and linguistic nationalisms.
 To understand what is happening in these places now, we believe that a slightly longer view of Partition history is needed, to trace the origins of current borders and divisions.

-Partition Studies Quarterly (PSQ) will engage with the less-remembered Partition narratives of India within the larger discourse in an effort to recover the hidden voices of Partition history of the subcontinent.
-This international peer-reviewed journal will provide a platform for scholarship through an interdisciplinary model to explore historical and contemporary accounts of nationalisms, displacement and ongoing experiences that Partition really brings.
+Partition Studies Quarterly (PSQ) engages with the less-remembered Partition narratives of India within the larger discourse in an effort to recover the hidden voices of Partition history of the subcontinent.
+This international peer-reviewed journal provides a platform for scholarship through an interdisciplinary model to explore historical and contemporary accounts of nationalisms, displacement and ongoing experiences that Partition really brings.
 Submitted research papers/essays may be thoroughly academic or journalistic in style, and will have to meet the standards of rigour of our editorial board.
 The journal will also perceive the visual culture of colonialism and the Partition through archival documents, photographs, artworks, and curatorial projects, and will endorse collaboration with artists and cultural practitioners.